-Anyone who’s been involved with property knows that the property market scales often tip in favour of buyers or sellers – and knowing the difference between the two is key to getting the best bang for your buck no matter which side of the fence you’re on.
+Anyone who’s studied the property market knows that the scales often tip in favour of buyers or sellers – and knowing the difference between the two is key to getting the best bang for your buck no matter which side of the fence you’re on.

 But what does it really mean when people say it’s a ‘buyer’s market’ or a ‘seller’s market’?
 Here’s a rundown.